adrn/gala/docs/tutorials/exp.rst

 #. building EXP,
 #. building Gala with EXP support,
-#. and setting up a `~gala.potential.potential.EXPPotential` object using the user's EXP config and
+#. and setting up a `~gala.potential.potential.EXPPotential` or `~gala.potential.potential.PyEXPPotential`
-   coefficient files.
+   object using a user-provided basis and coefficients.

 Note that EXP support currently requires building Gala from source.
 Additionally, this workflow has only been tested on Linux and MacOS with the setups seen